the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 This is the second chapter in the [Lyra Deep Dive](https://unrealist.org/lyra-part-1) series.

 ## What are Experiences?
-In Lyra, Experiences are an extension of the GameMode and GameState and can be switched at runtime.
+In Lyra, an experience is an extensible and modular combination of a GameMode and GameState that can be asynchronously loaded and switched at runtime.
+In a typical shooter game, Deathmatch and Capture-the-Flag both would be implemented as different experiences.
+Since experiences are completely modular, they don't even need to be in the same genre!
+Lyra demonstrates this by having one of the experiences completely transforms the game into a top-down party game.

-TODO: Explain what Lyra Experiences are and be sure to mention that most of the code for this feature is in the `GameModes` folder.
+Most of the code related to Lyra Experiences can be found in the `/LyraGame/GameModes/` directory.

 ## Source Code
 [View the source code for this chapter ❭](https://github.com/the-unrealist/lyra-deep-dive/tree/chapter2-experiences)